U.N. agency protests Thailand's deportation of Chinese refugees

 Thailand’s generals have cultivated warmer ties with China since seizing power in a 2014 coup.
 The coup was widely condemned by Western nations, which downgraded diplomatic ties, but the ruling junta claimed to have support from China.

-Thailand has not signed a 1951 Geneva convention on refugees, nor does it have a specific law on refugees.
+Thailand has not signed a 1951 Geneva Convention relating to the Status of Refugees, nor does it have a specific law on refugees.

-“By sending the men back to China, where they could face torture, Thailand is repeating its bad record on refugees,” said Sunai Phasuk, a Thailand researcher at Human Rights Watch.
+“By sending the men back to China where they could face torture, Thailand is repeating its bad record on refugees,” said Sunai Phasuk, Thailand researcher at Human Rights Watch.

-The Uighurs are a Turkic-language speaking group from China’s western Xinjiang region.
+The Uighurs are a Turkic-language speaking group that calls China’s western Xinjiang region home.

 Thai immigration officials said the two deported men were not Uighurs.

-Additional reporting by Patpicha Tanakasempipat, Pracha Hariraksapitak and Panarat Thepgumpanat in BANGKOK, Ben Blanchard and Michael Martina in BEIJING and Arshad Mohammed in WASHINGTON; Editing by Simon Webb and Clarence Fernandez
+Additional reporting by Panarat Thepgumpanat in BANGKOK; Ben Blanchard and Michael Martina in BEIJING and Arshad Mohammed in WASHINGTON; Editing by Simon Cameron-Moore, Sanjeev Miglani, Grant McCool